It's Thursday 4:06 PMWe're open.

 4.7

-Back in the late 60’s, the first high-performance low-profile tire was created and became a quick favourite of BMW and Porsche owners.
+Back in the late 60’s, the first high-performance low-profile tire was created and became a quick favourite of luxury car enthusiasts, particularly BMW and Porsche owners.
 Nowadays, these tires have crossed over from the world of auto sports into the mainstream market.
-From Honda Accords to Audis, low-profile tires are becoming a popular choice amongst regular vehicle owners.
+From Honda Accords to Audis, low-profile tires have become a popular choice among everyday drivers who want both style and performance.

 Not all tires are created equal and this is no exception for the low-profile tire.
 If you are considering having these tires installed on your vehicle, it’s important to understand the difference between low-profile tires and regular tires.

 Have you been considering getting low-profile tires for your car?
-Keep reading to find out what they are as well as the pros and cons of having them installed.
+Keep reading to learn what makes them unique and the pros and cons of installing them on your vehicle.

 Low-Profile Tires vs Regular Tires

-Every tire features a code on the sidewall that displays the tire’s aspect ratio.
-This is the ratio of the width of the tire to its height.
-Low-profile tires have a lower aspect ratio and shorter sidewall.
-Alternatively, regular tires have a higher aspect ratio and taller sidewall.
+Every tire features a code on the sidewall that displays the tire’s aspect ratio; the ratio of the tire’s width to its height.
+Low-profile tires have a smaller aspect ratio and shorter sidewall, while regular tires have a higher aspect ratio and taller sidewall.

-If you were to look at the sidewall of your tires you may see numbers such as P215/65 R15.
+For example, if you look at the sidewall of your tires you might see numbers like P215/65 R15.
 The “R” number refers to your rim size, the “P” indicates that your vehicle is a passenger vehicle, and the number following it is the tire section width.
 The number following the slash, in this case, the number 65, shows that the height of the tire is 65% of the width.
 If a tire has a 50 aspect ratio of less, it is usually considered to be a low-profile tire.
-The narrower sidewall and larger wheel tend to give the tires a sportier look.
+The shorter sidewall and larger wheel diameter give the tires a noticeably sportier, more aggressive look.

-Apart from having a sportier look, there are advantages and disadvantages to having low-profile tires.
+Apart from having a sportier look, low-profile tires offer distinct advantages and disadvantages.

 The Advantages of Low-Profile Tires